 If a dental school or community clinic is not an option, inquire about pricing and payment policies upfront before visiting a local provider.
 For instance, the dental office may give you a discount if you immediately pay the full bill.
 Ask about other discounts as well.

 Compare prices between offices, which can vary widely.
 Talk to friends and read reviews to evaluate services if you’re looking for a new dentist.
 You want a dentist with fair prices and dependable care.

 Check to see if the dentist has been disciplined by your state’s dental board.
 The ADA provides contact information for state boards here.

 Also, be careful about accepting costly niche cosmetic services or extras you may not need, like a deep cleaning if you don’t have gum disease.
 A good dentist won’t try to talk you into a crown when a regular filling will do.
 Unfortunately there are dentists who try to upsell patients.

 Once you’ve received treatment, keep adequate records in case you receive a hefty bill after the fact for services you didn’t authorize.

-No insurance?
-You may want to look into dental discount plans, where participating dentists offer lower prices to plan members, who pay a fee every year.
-But be careful to choose a reputable company.
+If you don’t have insurance, look into dental discount plans, where participating dentists offer lower prices to plan members, who pay a fee every year.
+Be careful to choose a reputable company.

 So, do yourself a favor and pay a visit to the dentist.
-And while in the dental chair, it’s also a good idea to inquire about any additional tips that will help you maintain an optimal level of care at home.
+And while in the dental chair, inquire about any additional tips that will help you maintain an optimal level of care at home.